Construction Costs in Los Angeles

 Construction contingency covers conditions discovered during construction that could not have been anticipated from the drawings or pre-construction investigations.
 Subsurface conditions that differ from the geotechnical report.
 Concealed conditions in renovation work, such as structural deficiencies, water damage, or code-noncompliant framing hidden behind finished surfaces.
 Material availability issues that require substitutions.
 Weather events that cause damage or delay beyond normal expectations.

 For new construction on a well-investigated site with complete documents, construction contingency of 5-10% is a responsible planning range.
 For renovation work where existing conditions are partially unknown, 10-15% or higher is appropriate.
-The more unknowns that exist at the start of construction, the higher the contingency should be.
+The appropriate level of construction contingency depends not only on the project conditions but also on the quality of the budget development process itself: how complete the plans were at the time of pricing, how thoroughly subcontractor bids were solicited and leveled against those plans, and how allowances were structured for scope that was not fully detailed.
+A budget built from a rigorous buyout process with competitive bids against complete documents warrants less contingency than a budget assembled from preliminary pricing against an incomplete set.
 On a CMAR project, contingency usage is transparent and documented.
 Every draw against contingency is supported by documentation of the condition encountered and the cost impact.
 On a lump-sum contract, contingency is embedded in the contract price and invisible to the owner, which means you are paying for it either way, but in one structure you can see how it is being used and in the other you cannot.

 Owner Contingency